bahadirumutiscimen/silicon-metatrader5/README.md

 > This infrastructure is designed to manage your **strategy development, backtesting, and forward-testing** processes with comfort in the macOS environment.
 >
 > For **Live (Production)** trading that requires milliseconds precision, is critical, or involves high capital, it is recommended to rent a Physical PC or Server with a native Windows infrastructure that does not contain an emulation layer.
 ---
+## 🛑 Challenges Encountered and Solutions
+This project is specially designed to overcome the challenges of running x86 applications on macOS Silicon.

+1.  **Architecture Mismatch:** Crash issues were solved by using **QEMU** based full x86_64 emulation (Colima) instead of Mac's Rosetta 2.
+2.  **IPC Timeout:** Disconnections in Python connections may occur due to the natural slowness of emulation.
+Therefore, our codes contain special "Retry" mechanisms.
+3.  **SSL/TLS:** Secure communication with broker servers was ensured by adding `winbind` and certificate libraries to the Wine environment.
+4.  **Chart Independence (No-Chart Data):** Most alternative solutions require adding an indicator (EA) to each pair and keeping that chart open to fetch data.
+Thanks to the architecture of this project, you can fetch real-time data from any symbol in the background **without the obligation to open charts**, allowing you to scan hundreds of pairs in seconds.
+---
 ## 📂 Project Structure

 *   **`docker/`**: Virtualized environment running MT5 (Wine + QEMU).